CarolinaKra/InfluenceOfVideoConferences/README.md

-# Influence Of Video Conferences, my DataViz Project
+# Influence Of Video Conferences
+# A DataViz and Qualitative Analysis Project
 This project analyses the influence of Video Conferencing During Pandemics.
 This was based on a survey conducted in December 2020, in the middle of the Covid-19 Pandemic, and 250 participants took part of it.

 ## Project Overview